Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Abstract

 \section{Abstract}

 Thermoelectrics (TEs) are promising candidates for energy harvesting with performance quantified by figure of merit, $ZT$.
 To accelerate the discovery of high-$ZT$ materials, efforts have focused on identifying compounds with low thermal conductivity $\kappa$.
-Using a curated dataset of 71{,}913 entries, we show that high-$ZT$ materials reside not only in the low-$\kappa$ regime but also cluster near a lattice-to-total thermal conductivity ratio (\klk) of approximately 0.5, consistent with the phonon-glass electron-crystal design concept.
+Using a curated dataset of 71{,}913 entries, we show that high-$ZT$ materials reside not only in the low-$\kappa$ regime but also cluster near a lattice-to-total thermal conductivity ratio (\klk) of approximately 0.5.
+This optimal ratio provides a quantitative descriptor for the well-known phonon-glass electron-crystal (PGEC) design concept.
 Building on this insight, we construct a framework consisting of two machine learning models for the lattice and electronic components of thermal conductivity that jointly provide both $\kappa$ and \klk for screening and guiding the optimization of TE materials.
-Among 104{,}567 compounds screened, our models identify 2{,}522 ultralow-$\kappa$ candidates.
-Follow-up case studies demonstrate that this framework can reliably provide optimization strategies by suggesting new dopants and alloys that shift pristine materials toward the $\kappa_\mathrm{L}/\kappa$ approaching 0.5 regime.
-Ultimately, by integrating rapid screening with PGEC-guided optimization, our data-driven framework effectively bridges the critical gap between materials discovery and performance enhancement.
+By applying this framework to 104{,}567 inorganic compounds, we identify 2{,}522 ultralow-$\kappa$ candidates while simultaneously evaluating their proximity to the optimal PGEC regime.
+A follow-up case study on chemical doping demonstrates how the framework can qualitatively provide optimization strategies that shift pristine materials toward the ideal $\kappa_\mathrm{L}/\kappa$ $\approx$ 0.5 target.
+Ultimately, by integrating rapid screening with PGEC-guided optimization, our data-driven framework takes a critical step towards closing the gap between materials discovery and performance enhancement.

 \keywords{Thermoelectrics \and Thermal conductivity \and Machine learning}